According to Strongs Concordance Baptize is defined in as follows.

 Bible Study Magazine, James Montgomery Boice, May 1989.

-Baptism is the outward physical act of what happened inside of you, that is, death, burial and resurrection
+Baptism is the outward physical act of what happened inside of you, that is, death, burial and resurrection.

 Baptism does give you salvation.

 It is an act of obedience to take you on to further salvation.
 Salvation does not just mean the initial born again experience.
-Salvation or being saved, is from a Greek word that means to be delivered from danger and made whole.
+Salvation, or being saved, is from a Greek word that means to be delivered from danger and made whole.
 After our initial salvation experience, we need to move on to further “being made whole”, or salvation.
 The first act of obedience that opens the door for more with God is baptism.
 It is very important, but not vital to our going to Heaven.

-He who believes and is baptized will be saved, but he who does not believe will be condemned” (Mark 16:16).
+“He who believes and is baptized will be saved; but he who does not believe will be condemned” (Mark 16:16).

 Jesus spoke about His crucifixion as another one of His baptisms.
-(Matthew 20:22) But Jesus answered and said, You do not know what you ask.
-Are you able to drink of the cup that I shall drink of, and to be baptized with the baptism that I am baptized with?
-They said to Him, We are able.
+Matthew 20:22 says, “But Jesus answered and said, ‘You do not know what you ask.
+Are you able to drink the cup that I am about to drink, and be baptized with the baptism that I am baptized with?’
+They said to Him, ‘We are able.’”

 Some argue about being sprinkled or about being dunked.
 It is not worth arguing about!
 All I can say is that in Muslim countries when people come to the Lord, the ones that are baptized by being immersed into water are the ones who are killed and persecuted.